galette/galettedoc/source/development/git.rst

    $ cd galette/galette
    $ composer install -o

-It is possible to use another installed version of the lib, the ssytem side one for example.
+It is possible to use another installed version of the lib, the system side one for example.
 Just take a look at :ref:`how to configure Galette paths <configpaths>`.

 .. _gitlinux:

 GNU/Linux
 ---------

-Standards GIT commands are certainly provided fom default repositories on most GNU/Linux distributions.
+Standards GIT commands are certainly provided from default repositories on most GNU/Linux distributions.

 Some graphical interfaces:

-* GIT comse with its own UI; just run ``git gui``,
+* GIT comes with its own UI; just run ``git gui``,
 * ``gitg`` is a Gnome compliant alternative UI.

 .. _gitwindows: